Lemniscate ensembles with spectral singularity: Christoffel-Darboux identity for planar orthogonal polynomials

 \subsection{Gaussian potential with an insertion of a point charge}

-In this subsection, we derive the Chritoffel-Darboux identity for the orthogonal polynomials associated with the potential of the form \eqref{Qc Vc}.
-The overall strategy is similar to the one presented in the previous subsection albeit it requires some modifications due to the lack of three-term recurrence relation.
+In this subsection, we derive the Chritoffel-Darboux identity (Theorem~\ref{Thm_CDI}) for the orthogonal polynomials associated with the potential of the form \eqref{Qc Vc}.
+The overall strategy is similar to the one presented in the previous subsection.
+However, it requires some modifications due to the lack of standard three-term recurrence relation.
+We now prove Theorem~\ref{Thm_CDI}.